ut-osa/assise/README.md

  { .ip = "172.17.15.4", .role = HOT_REPLICA, .type = KERNFS_PEER},
 };
 ```
+### Running as a local filesystem ###

-**Note:** To run Assise as a local filesystem, set ‘g_n_hot_rep’ to 1 and the address of KernFS to your localhost IP.
+Assise can be configured to run locally.
+To do so, set ‘g_n_hot_rep’ to 1 and the address of KernFS to your localhost IP.
+In these settings, Assise behaves similarly to the local filesystem [Strata](https://github.com/ut-osa/strata) (which we use as a building block in our project).

 ## Dependencies ##